Guest Disk Free Space

-- Top 10 partition by Relative space growth chart shows 10 guest disks that used the greatest amount of space over the reporting period in relative terms (amount of occupied disk space against the disk capacity).
+- The Top 10 Partitions by Relative Space Growth chart shows 10 guest disks that used the greatest amount of space over the reporting period in relative terms (amount of occupied disk space against the disk capacity).

-- Top 10 partition by Absolute space growth chart shows 10 guest disks that used more space over the reporting period in absolute terms (amount of occupied disk space in GB).
+- The Top 10 Partitions by Absolute Space Growth chart shows 10 guest disks that used more space over the reporting period in absolute terms (amount of occupied disk space in GB).